 If your child is struggling and you can’t help with homework when asked, that’s also a way to know that you’re going to need help, and a tutor might just be the way to do so.
 With Common Core becoming more common, there are lots of parents who are now actively seeking help.
 I’m going to admit that I’m one of those parents.
 When did math become so difficult?
 If you can’t help with homework, find a tutor who can.
 Don’t let pride get in the way; if you can’t do it, you just can’t.

 3. Homework Taking Longer Than Usual

 Now my son has help from an online tutor and is doing much better in Statistics.
-He’s able to do the work in the comfort of our home, usually outdoors because he claims it’s much nicer outside, and I couldn’t have been happier.
+He’s able to do the work in the comfort of our home, usually outdoors because he claims it’s much nicer there, and I couldn’t have been happier.
 There are more than 80,000 expert tutors just waiting to help your child in more than 300 subjects, and it can all be done online on Wyzant’s website or mobile app.
-With no upfront costs, you only pay after your lesson ends and it is all processed securely.
+With no upfront costs, you only pay after your lesson ends, and it is all processed securely.
 So if you’re looking for a tutor, for whatever reason, try Wyzant online today.